-Senate GOP Leaders Push Off Health Care Vote After July 4th
+Senate GOP Leaders Push Off Health Care Vote Until After July 4th

 It would allow people up to age 26 to remain on their parents' plans, and it would bar insurance companies from denying coverage to those with pre-existing conditions.
 Republicans revised the bill on Monday to add a penalty aimed at preventing people from signing up for coverage only once they are sick, which most experts predict would sink the insurance market.

 "I'm a 'no' on it unless the bill changes," Paul said to reporters on Monday.
 He has called the bill "Obamacare Lite" and is seeking a fuller rollback of the ACA.
 But the changes he wants seem unlikely to be included or would risk losing too many moderates because they would further reduce benefits from the federal government.
-Paul had a noon meeting at the White House scheduled on Tuesday, at which Trump had been expected to appeal for his support.

 One frequent critic of Trump, Sen. Lindsey Graham, R-S.C., was quoted by The Hill as saying Monday, "If you're counting on the president to have your back, you need to watch it."
 The president confirmed reports last week that he had privately criticized the House version of the health care bill as "mean," even though he invited Ryan and members of the House GOP leadership over to the White House Rose Garden for a celebration after it passed.
 Graham also has said that waiting until after next week's recess is not likely to make it any easier to pass a bill.